NRuf77/udacity_project_3/README.md

 - apache2
 - libapache2-mod-wsgi
 - python-pip
+- unattended-updates

 Note: git was already installed on the Ubuntu server; a PostgreSQL database has not been installed as the item catalog was built using sqlite3.

+To configure automatic security updates with unattended-updates, additional steps are necessary:
+- Run

+  > sudo nano /etc/apt/apt.conf.d/50unattended-upgrades

+  and comment out all allowed-origins with // except for

+  > -"${distro_id}:${distro_codename}-security";
+- Run

+  > sudo nano /etc/apt/apt.conf.d/20auto-upgrades

+  and ensure there are three lines

+  >  APT::Periodic::Update-Package-Lists "1";

+  > APT::Periodic::Unattended-Upgrade "1";

+  > APT::Periodic::Download-Upgradeable-Packages "1";

+- Restart the server using

+  > sudo reboot

+  or the Amazon lightsail controls.

 ### Python packages